moritzvieli/ngx-bootstrap-slider/README.md

 Please refer to the readme located in projects/ngx-bootstrap-slider for more information.

-## Build & publish
+## Update, build & publish

-Publish a new version with the following commands:
+Update and publish a new version with the following commands:

 ```
 cd projects/ngx-bootstrap-slider